 On June 21st, 1979 Ron and Debra married.
 They welcomed four beautiful children during their marriage.
 In 1987, she was employed at Englewood Public School District as a Para-Professional for over twenty~two years.
 In time, she worked her way from American Legion member to Post Commander, Bergen County Adjutant, to Bergen County Vice Commander.
 She graduated the American Legion Basic, Advanced and Service Officer School, in Sea Girt, NJ.
 She was an intricate part of the community.
 Debra was a long member of Christian International Church of Lincoln Park, New Jersey.
 She had the opportunity to travel to Brazil for a mission’s trip, as a member of CIC.
 She was also involved in Drama, Women’s, Gardening and several other church groups and ministries.
 She believed in her Pastors and the church.

 Debra had a love for fishing, arts and crafts, gardening, stain glass, calligraphy but most of all for the love of the Lord.
 She took on many roles as a mother to all kids, stern teacher and loving friend.
 She graced us with her presence for fifty~nine years and taught all of us how to live and to see the beauty in life in a way that she will be missed but not forgotten.

-Debra leaves to cherish her memories four beautiful children; daughter Rachel (Lamar) Ridgley, son Andre K. (Natalie) Hunt, daughters Danielle Hunt and Heather Murray; six grandchildren Khaleb, Jalena, Uriyah, Adriana, Nia and Nicholas; her loving brother John T. Jones, loving little sister Robyn E. Boykin, A host of nieces, nephews, cousins, friends and colleagues.
+Debra leaves to cherish her memories four beautiful children; daughter Rachel (Lamar) Ridgley, son Andre Hunt, daughters Danielle Hunt and Heather Murray; four grandchildren Khaleb, Jalena, Uriyah, Adriana and Sawyer; her loving brother John T. Jones, loving little sister Robyn E. Boykin, A host of nieces, nephews, cousins, friends and colleagues.